sequentech/release-bot/README.md

 1.  **Automated Release Generation**: Create release notes and bump versions via manual triggers.
 2.  **ChatOps**: Interact with the bot via comments on Issues and Pull Requests (e.g., `/release-bot update`).
-3.  **Auto-Publishing**: Automatically publish releases when a release PR is merged or a release ticket is closed.
+3.  **Auto-Publishing**: Automatically publish releases when a release PR is merged or a release issue is closed.
 4.  **Smart Publishing**: Uses different release modes based on the trigger:
     - **PR Merge**: Uses `just-publish` mode to mark existing draft releases as published without recreating tags
     - **Issue Close**: Uses `published` mode for full release creation